Whether you’re moving for work or other reasons, you’ve probably asked yourself, “How much should I spend on rent?”

 Carrying substantial debt makes it more difficult to pay rent, especially if you expect to spend 30% of your monthly income on that expense alone.

 For example, say you earn $4,000 a month.
 After deducting taxes ($880), you’d still have to shell out $1,200 a month on rent.
-That leaves you with $1,920 for the rest of your living expenses, including groceries, utilities, transportation costs and whatever debts you owe.
+That leaves you with $1,920 for the rest of your living expenses, including groceries, utilities, transportation costs or car payment, and whatever debts you owe.
 After deducting those expenses, there’s not much left for savings or discretionary spending.

 Establish a monthly budget